German School of Guayaquil: Uniform

 Like all of Ecuadorian schools, the German School has a uniform for its pupils.
 At the beginning, a uniform was not mandatory because in Germany schools do not have a uniform, but already in the 1960s this ended and the traditional uniform has been worn since then.

-The school's open-minded direction has, contrary to Guayaquil's society, always permitted long or dyed hair and piercings for the boys, nail polish and earrings for the girls and the length of the skirts vary through the years also.
+The school's open-minded direction has, contrary to Guayaquil's society, always permitted long or dyed hair, piercings and facial hair for the boys, nail polish and earrings for the girls and the length of the skirts can vary through the years.

-The boys' uniform is gray trousers and a white Polo shirt with the school's logo.
-Girls wear a gray checkered skirt and the same polo shirt as boys.
-For both white socks and black shoes are mandatory.
-The school's sweater is also gray with the school logo and is the only one allowed to be worn with the uniform.
+The boys' uniform is gray trousers or blue jeans, and a white Polo shirt with the school's logo.
+Girls can wear a gray checkered skirt or jeans (Blue or Grey) and the same polo shirt as boys.
+For both white socks are mandatory, both can also wear any colored shoes.
+The school's sweater is also Wine with the school logo and is one of the sweaters to allowed to be worn with the uniform, with exceptions being 12th Grade commemoratory sweaters, exchange sweaters and a white windbreaker.

-For sport, both girls and boys wear black shorts with white T-shirts with the school logo and white trainers.
+For sport, both girls and boys can wear black shorts with white T-shirts with the school logo and white trainers.
 There is also the possibility to wear the school's black sport trousers and sport sweater as part of the sport uniform if it is a cold morning.

 Kindergarten boys wear gray shorts and girls a checkered gray jumper dress.

 School magazine

-The Genau! is the official school magazine.
+The Genau! was the first official school magazine.
 It was founded in 1986.
 The magazine was relaunched in 2005.
 Although it has an editorial board formed by high school students, collaboration from all grades is usual and encouraged. developed by students.
 The Blog has a broader article spectrum and covers not only school subjects but many politics, arts and subjects of common concern as well.
+Nowadays it is called El IguanaDiario, and it can be chosen by 11th Grade Pupils as their CAS Project.

 The school is a member of the Trait d'Union, an international online multimedia magazine.
 Students participate with articles written in German.

 Curriculum

-The German School is known for its academic excellence in humanities and natural and exact sciences.
+The German School is known for humanities and natural and exact sciences.
 The school offers a special program of the International Baccalaureate Organization, called Gemischtsprachiges Internationale Baccalaureate i.e. a multilingual program in German, English and Spanish specially designed to be compatible with the German Abitur.